zetavg/chromium-website/site/chromium-os/developer-library/guides/hardware-schematics/dingdong/index.md

 Installing an image requires the dfu-util tools package on the Chrome device where the adapter is connected.
-To deploy dfu-util and copy the chromeos-ec image from within your Chromium OS chroot, the syntax is:
+To deploy dfu-util and copy the chromeos-ec image from within your ChromiumOS chroot, the syntax is:

 <pre><code>BOARD=<i>board-name</i>
 </code></pre>